bashtools/mokctl/cmdline-player/kthw-9.md

 # 09-bootstrapping-kubernetes-workers
 # Configure and start the kubernetes workers

-# Provision the Kubernetes Worker Node
+# Provision the Kubernetes Worker Nodes

 # We will use 'tmux' to log in to three containers and then
 # execute the commands in parallel.